dreadl0ck/zeus/README.md

 zeus » test
 ```

-When there were no errors, on macOS the coverage report will be openened in your Browser.
+Without failed assertions, on macOS the coverage report will be openened in your Browser.

 On Linux you will need to open it manually, using the generated html file.

-run the test with race detection enabled:
+To run the test with race detection enabled:

 ```shell
 zeus » test-race